rickballard/CoCivium/codex/Codex_Acknowledgement.md

 ## III.
 Acknowledgement as Practice

-In CoCivium, every structure must acknowledge its:
+In CoCivium™, every structure must acknowledge its:

 - Prior context
 - Pattern alignment